-The content of this document serves a vital purpose in preparing workplaces to effectively employ state Certified Medi-Cal Peer Support Specialists (CMPSS) in California.
-Our mission extends beyond recruitment and covers creating an environment where these professionals are seamlessly integrated and warmly embraced by other clinical workers.
+CalMHSA Medi-Cal Peer Certification Stakeholder Advisory Council professionals are seamlessly integrated and warmly embraced by other clinical workers.
 We aim to ensure that workplaces not only understand the value of peer work but also grasp its benefits and are well-equipped to employ, develop, and maximize the potential of Certified Medi-Cal Peer Support Specialists (CMPSS).
 By offering practical tips and strategies, we strive to foster a harmonious and productive work environment that optimizes the unique contributions of CMPSS work.